-A typical rash is common with meningococcal infection.
+A typical rash is common with meningococcal infection but does not always occur.
 The rash is red or purple.
 Small spots develop at first and may occur in groups anywhere on the body.
 They often grow to become blotchy and look like little bruises.
 One or two may develop at first but many may then appear in different parts of the body.

 The spots/blotches do not fade when pressed (unlike many other rashes).
 To check for this do the glass test.
 Place a clear glass firmly on one of the spots or blotches.
 If the spot/blotch does not fade and you can still see it through the glass, get medical help immediately.

-The rash is a sign of septicaemia.
+The rash is a sign of sepsis.
 It may not occur with meningitis alone.